autumnleaves123/info-2300-final-project/documents/team-contract.md

 10. What else do we want to include in this contract?
 (Think about a *fun* clause... not everything is always about work!
 Sometimes you need to celebrate your accomplishments!)

-    * end of semester dinner
+    * End of semester dinner!